-Term loan A was granted by the Company to a third party during the year.
-Term loan A bears interest at 10.0% per annum, repayable in two equal tranches at 24 months and 36 months from utilisation date on 18 October 2018, secured by a corporate guarantee from the holding company of the borrower and is expected to be settled in cash.
+Term loan A was granted by the Company to a third party in the previous financial year.

+Term Ioan A bears interest at 10.0% per annum, repayable in two equal tranches at 24 months and 36 months from utilisation date on 18 October 2018, secured by a corporate guarantee from the holding company of the borrower and is expected to be settled in cash.
 This amount is denominated in USD.

-Loan to related company / Term Ioan B
+Term Ioan B